muhme/joomla-branches-tester/README.md

 * Windows 11 Pro WSL 2 Ubuntu and
 * Ubuntu 24 Noble Numbat.

-You can create the Docker containers and install Joomla with script `create.sh`:
+You can create all the Docker containers and install all four Joomla instances using the `create.sh` script:

 ```
 git clone https://github.com/muhme/joomla-branches-tester